Adding a Custom Container

-- Examines the image pulled and looks for exposed ports and volumes.
+- Examines the image and looks for exposed ports and volumes.

-- Asks if you would like to expose each port it found from the images config *.
+- Asks if you’d like to expose each port it found from the image’s config.

-- Prompt to create a Docker Volume for each volume in the images config.
+- Asks if you’d like to create a Docker Volume for each volume in the image’s config.

-- Ask the user if we should create a file to store environment variables (stored at
+- Asks if you’d like create a file to store environment variables (stored at

 - Prompts you to run